Skip to main content

 • Evidence rating: MODERATE

-• Basis: The Urantia Book documents the mansion-world progression at Papers 47-48 in substantial cosmological detail.
-The Bardo Thödol preserves a specifically-staged post-mortem progression with specific features (phase-characterization, personality-encounters, developmental-testing) that substantially parallel the UB mansion-world structure.
-The specifically-shared structural features exceed what specifically-independent-psychological-development would produce.
-Multiple plausible transmission mechanisms (Andite contact, Salem-era missionary transmission, mystical-experiential contact) exist within the UB framework.
+• Basis: The Urantia Book documents the mansion-world progression at Papers 47 and 48 in substantial cosmological detail.
+The Bardo Thödol preserves a staged after-death progression whose features (distinct phases, personality encounters, developmental testing) closely parallel the Urantia Book's mansion-world structure.
+The shared structure exceeds what independent psychological development alone would produce.
+Several plausible transmission mechanisms (Andite contact, Salem-era missionary transmission, direct mystical experience) fit within the Urantia Book framework.

 Related Decoder Articles